-"Rarely in the annals of magnetism," says Eschenmayer, "do we find a case in which the phenomena are so clearly exhibited, and so extraordinary a physical-magnetic, or, we may say, religious-magical, power is laid open to us.
+"Rarely in the annals of magnetism," says Eschenmayer, "do we find a case in which the phenomena are so clearly exhibited, and so extraordinary a physicalmagnetic, or, we may say, religious-magical, power is laid open to us.
 I heard the account from the lips of the Countess herself, and witnessed her entire conviction that she had been cured by the Secress.
 This history gives us a glimpse into the region of spiritual sympathies, which disperses, like soap-bubbles, all our miserable objections drawn from the laws of nature.
 My friend Kerner calls on mankind to acknowledge the power of faith and prayer.
-But, alas! they know it not.
-They think to lay open the universe by the force of their vaunted reason, and they find it but an empty shell.
+But, alas ! they know it not.
+They think to lay open the universe by the force of add-"I am not yet quite certain whether | their vaunted reason, and they find it but this is my Charles, and only feel sure of | an empty shell.